pj1234678/BirthdayLetter/README.md

 - **Offline and Cross-Platform:** The included Python script allows for offline usage across multiple platforms, including compatibility with devices like the Raspberry Pi.
 This feature enhances accessibility and flexibility for users.

-- **Python 3.9 Compatibility:** The Python script has been updated to ensure compatibility with Python 3.9, providing users with a modern and stable environment.

 ## Credits